aitorpazos/jknslgt/docker/README.md

 Systemd service file that you should copy to `/etc/systemd/system` folder in order to register `nodedoy` as a service of the system so it runs automatically on boot.

-You need to edit nodedoy.service file in order to set the right path of dockernodedoy.sh.
+You need to edit nodedoy.service file in order to set the right path of dockernodedoy.sh and you need to edit dockernodedoy.sh to set the directory you store nodedoy.json file.

 * All steps: